mmanishh/mmanishh.github.io/content/posts/2022/spin-up-git-projects.md

 ## Conclusion

 We learned how to spin up fresh, automated dev environments for each task, in the cloud, in seconds improving our productivity.
-It remove the hassle to clone the repo in your machine, installing dependencies and running your project.
+It removes the hassle to clone the repo in your machine, installing dependencies, and running your project.